jackspirou/clientjs/README.md

 - detectmobilebrowsers.com

 ## Vendor Code
-All dependencies are automatically included into `client.min.js` when the `build.sh` file compiles this project.
-They do not need to be included separately.
+All dependencies are included into `client.min.js` when the `build.sh` bash file minifies the project.
+Vendored dependencies should not be included separately.

 Dependencies Include:
 - ua-parser.js